MicrosoftDocs/windows-powershell-docs/docset/winserver2012-ps/smbshare/Set-SmbClientConfiguration.md

 [Y] Yes  [A] Yes to All  [N] No  [L] No to All  [S] Suspend  [?]
 Help (default is "Y"):
 ```

-This example sets the SMB client configuration.
+This command sets the SMB client configuration.

-### EXAMPLE 2
+### Example 2: Set the SMB client configuration without confirmation
 ```
 PS C:\>Set-SmbClientConfiguration -ConnectionCountPerRssNetworkInterface 4 -Force
 ```

-This example sets the SMB client configuration without user confirmation.
+This command sets the SMB client configuration without user confirmation.

 ## PARAMETERS